-The following table shows the fees paid or accrued by us for audit and other services provided by our auditors, Ernst & Young LLP, during each of the years ended December 31, 2011 and 2010:
+The following table shows the fees paid or accrued by us for audit and other services provided by our auditors, Ernst & Young LLP, during each of the years ended December 31, 2012 and 2011:

-Aggrega ate Fees
+Aggrega ite Fees

-Category 2011 2010
+Category 2012 2011

-Audit fees \$253,320 \$390,419
+Audit fees \$307,174 \$ 253,320

 Audit-related fees \$ - \$ -

-Tax fees \$ - \$ -
+Tax fees \$ 200,000 \$ -

 All other fees \$ - \$ -

 "Audit fees" includes the aggregate fees billed by our principal auditors for professional services rendered for the audit of our consolidated financial statements for the year ended December 31.
-"Audit fees" also includes amounts billed for services provided in connection with debt offerings in 2010.
+"Audit fees" also includes amounts billed for services provided in connection with debt offerings in 2012.
+"Tax fees" include amounts billed for domestic tax planning.

-All of the principal accounting fees and services were pre-approved by the Audit Committee in 2011 and 2010.
+All of the principal accounting fees and services were pre-approved by the Audit Committee in 2012 and 2011.
 The Audit Committee pre-approves services either by: (1) approving a request from management to engage our principal auditors for a specific project at a specific fee or rate or (2) by pre-approving certain types of services that would comprise the fees within each of the above categories at our principal auditors usual and customary rates.